nkallen/cache-money/README.markdown

 `Message.count(:all, :conditions => {:sender_id => ...})` will use the cache rather than the database.
 This happens for "free" -- no additional declarations are necessary.

+### Version Numbers ###

+    class User
+      version 7
+      index ...
+    end

+You can increment the version number as you migrate your schema.

 ### Transactions ###

 Because of the parallel requests writing to the same indices, race conditions are possible.
 We have created a pessimistic "transactional" memcache client to handle the locking issues.